Shareholder urges Power Corp to sell $10-billion in assets

-Diversified holding company Power Corp of Canada should offload a number of non-core assets that could fetch about $10-billion, a shareholder told Reuters late on Monday, in a move to unlock shareholder value.
+Power Corp of Canada should offload a number of non-core assets that could fetch about $10-billion, a shareholder told Reuters late on Monday, in a move he said would unlock shareholder value at the diversified holding company.

 Graeme Roustan, who owns less than 1 per cent of Power Corp, said in a letter to the company chairman that the group should sell assets including its interests in Pargesa Holding SA , renewable energy unit Power Energy and asset manager China AMC, among others.